Yale Law School’s Robert M. Cover Fellowship Program offers post-graduate fellowships to experienced attorneys interested in clinical law teaching.

 About The Cover Fellowships

-The Cover Fellowship Program provides time for research and writing as well as representing clients, community outreach, trainings and classes, and supervising students.
-Fellows typically choose to concentrate their work in two of the clinics offered by Yale Law School’s Jerome N. Frank Legal Services Organization.
+The LSO Cover Fellowship Program provides time for research and writing as well as representing clients, community outreach, trainings and classes, and supervising students.
+Fellows typically choose to concentrate their work in one or two of the clinics offered by Yale Law School’s Jerome N. Frank Legal Services Organization.
 Fellows are also encouraged to audit courses within the academic curriculum.

 The Robert M. Cover–Allard K. Lowenstein Fellowship in International Human Rights Law is a two-year position for lawyers with international human rights or other relevant experience who are interested in preparing for a career in human rights practice or human rights clinical teaching.
 The Fellow will help supervise the Allard K. Lowenstein International Human Rights Clinic and coordinate activities of the Orville H. Schell, Jr. Center for International Human Rights.